What’s impacting the technology sector?

 Although technology businesses are innovative by nature, fending off fierce global competition can be a risky and costly process.
 Without the finance required to develop their product or service, and get it market ready, they could end up being little more than a flash in the pan.

 Securing the finance needed to invest in product development can be a huge challenge, but it is not the only one.
 It is also important to make sure the business is structured correctly to take full advantage of any cash being invested and to de-risk its activities as far as possible.
 Getting the basics right in terms of cash flow management and accurate forecasting is essential.

 Key challenges for the technology sector

-it has never been easy to fund the long delay from having a great idea through to prototype and then commercial exploitation, and a funding gap still exists.
-Companies need advice in securing the right funding at the right stage, whether that be trade finance, stock finance, private equity, MBI and EIS funding, or looking at options including government and LEP innovation grants, and crowd funding.
+It has never been easy to fund the long delay from having a great idea through to prototype and then commercial exploitation, and a funding gap still exists.
+Companies need advice in securing the right funding at the right stage, whether that be trade finance, stock finance, private equity, MBI (Management Buy in Finance) and EIS funding, or looking at options including government and LEP (Local Enterprise Partnership) innovation grants, and crowd funding.

 Technology businesses can be more prone to cyber attack because they own large amounts valuable data.
 As early adopters of new technologies, which have not yet been fully commercialised, this data is likely to have significant value.

 Businesses may also be more vulnerable to attack, due to the widespread use of apps and collaborative working practices, which can make data protection more challenging.